 Ronix Koal Power Tail Wakesurf Board in 4'5 and 4'11- The Koal Power Tail is one of the most fun boards we've ever ridden.
 This board delivers the speed and agility of a small board with the push of a larger wakesurfer due to the increased size of the tail.

-Liquid Force Chase Sixer Wakesurf Board in 4’4 and 4’8- Re-designed for 2014, the new Chase Sixer is faster and it offers a ton of different fin configurations.
-Ridden and designed by World Champion Wakesurfer Chase Hazen, the 2014 Chase Sixer can handle anything you throw it’s way.
+Liquid Force Chase Sixer Wakesurf Board in 4'4 and 4'8- Re-designed for 2015, the new Chase Sixer is faster and it offers a ton of different fin configurations.
+Ridden and designed by World Champion Wakesurfer Chase Hazen, the 2015 Sixer can handle anything you throw it's way.

-Most wakesurf boards come in two different styles: Skim Style and Surf Style.
+Most wakesurf boards come in one of three different shapes: Skim, Surf, and Hybrid.

 Skim Style boards are thinner and less buoyant.
-They are generally better for doing spins (180’s & 360’s) because they feature shorter fins and less overall resistance.
+They are generally better for doing spins (180's & 360's) because they feature shorter fins and less overall resistance.
 We recommend skim style wakesurfers for more advanced riders because they offer less floatation and control.
-The Ronix One Carbon Skimmer and the Slingshot Skim Bender are both good examples of skim style wakesurf boards.
+The Phase 5 Matrix and the Slingshot Skim Bender are both good examples of skim style wakesurf boards.

 Compression Molded wakesurf boards are made using the same construction as a wakeboard.
 This makes them a great option for beginners because they are more durable than surf constructed boards.
 Compression molded boards tend to be heavier and less responsive that surf constructed wakesurf boards so they are generally regarded as a beginner board.

 Epoxy Fiberglass/Surfboard Construction boards are made from a foam core and covered in a layered glass.
 This makes the boards lightweight, but they are also much more fragile than compression molded wakesurf boards.
 The speed and performance of these boards makes them a favorite for more advanced riders.